uark-backend-class/course-materials/lectures/02-command-line/exercises.md

 ## Exercise 2

 - Download the file named bacon.txt pasted in slack
-- Move it into the terminal-exercises folder
+- Move it into the command-line folder
 - Rename it to veggies.txt
 - Find the line numbers that contain the phrase `nomnomnom`